pymc-devs/pytensor/doc/extending/inplace.rst

    give to :class:`Apply` in the definition of :meth:`Apply.make_node`.

-   Also, for technical reasons but also because they are slightly confusing to use as evidenced by the previous code, Pytensor does not allow the end user to use inplace operations by default.
+   Also, for technical reasons but also because they are slightly confusing to use as evidenced by the previous code, PyTensor does not allow the end user to use inplace operations by default.
 However, it does allow rewrites to substitute them in in a later phase.
 Therefore, typically, if you define an inplace operation, you will define a pure equivalent and a rewrite which substitutes one for the other.
-Pytensor will automatically verify if it is possible to do so and will refuse the substitution if it introduces inconsistencies.
+PyTensor will automatically verify if it is possible to do so and will refuse the substitution if it introduces inconsistencies.